 “Forgive me, Jesus.”

-“Jesus, Iowa is hurting bad, how can I partner with you in this situation?”
+“Jesus, Iowa is hurting bad.
+How can I partner with you in this situation?”
 This sort of prayer requires you to listen for the answer and then to OBEY that directive.
-Use with caution; God will always take you up on your offer.
+Use this prayer cautiously, as God will always take you up on your offer.

 You get the drift…